Costa Maya Destinations

 The Mayan archaeological zones of Chacchoben, Dzibanche, Kohunlich, Becan and Chicanna are located in the Costa Maya.
 You won’t have to battle the tour bus crowd here, as these sites are lesser known.
 Having a Mayan ruin site to yourself is pretty special and lets you explore in more detail, the history of the Maya.
 Visit the Fortress de San Felipe Bacalar, built in 1729 to protect the pueblo of Bacalar from pirates.
 During the Caste War, the fort was used to defend the town against the Mayans who won their rightful land from the Spanish invaders.
 The fort has a musuem, a recap of local history and the events of the famous Caste War.

 Head south from Tulum town on the 307 highway, and you will pass through the town of Felipe Carillo Puerto, about an hours drive.
 Continue south for 45 minutes (about 65 kilometers) then take the left turn towards the towns of Xcalak and Mahuhual.
 For Bacalar, continue south along the 307 until you reach the Bacalar pueblo.
-The Costa Maya is still a lesser travelled area on the tourist trail of the Caribbean coast.
+The Costa Maya is still a lesser traveled area on the tourist trail of the Caribbean coast.
 This is precisely what makes it so special.
 For a unique vacation away from the more populated tourism destinations, check out this pristine natural environment.
-Many think of the Costa Maya as their heaven on earth.
+With so many things to do in Costa Maya, many think of it and the Costa Maya beaches as their heaven on earth.